scantist-ossops-m2/shopware/src/tasks.md

 - [ ] Rework of cheapest price updater
 - [ ] rework the cheapest price accessor builder in sql
 - [ ] Rework the cheapest price in elasticsearch
-- [ ] Price templates
+- [ ] Price twig templates and export templates

 # http cache
-- [ ] Remove rules from cache key
+- [ ] Remove rules from a cache key
 - [ ] Dispatch event to calculate http cache key
-- [ ] Add cookie list to allow key extension
+- [ ] Add a cookie list to allow extending the cache-key
 - [ ] Catch event in CacheStore and Reverse proxy
 - [ ] Remove cache decorator
 - [ ] Rework cache invalidator, to optimize tags and hit invalidation count
+- [ ] Make frontend.home.page cacheable again

 # Store api
 - [ ] Use new `AddCacheTagEvent` event to add tags to http cache